 Moreover, the architecture impresses at first glance.
 Gothic arches, battlements, and thick walls give it a castle-like appearance.
 Inside, the halls feel both elegant and powerful.
 Marble floors stretch beneath Roman mosaics brought from Kos.

-The palace contains several rooms open to visitors.
-The Hall of the Knights and the Throne Room display grandeur and historical charm.
+The Palace of the Grand Master contains several rooms open to visitors.
+The Hall of the Knights and the Throne Room display grandeur and historical importance.
 These areas once hosted official meetings, banquets, and ceremonies.

 Furthermore, several museum galleries sit within the palace.
 Exhibits include ancient statues, coins, pottery, armor, and manuscripts.
-Each section highlights a different period—from ancient Greece to the Crusader era and later Ottoman rule.
-Therefore, visitors gain a full picture of Rhodes’ layered history.
+Each section highlights a different period—from ancient Greece to the Crusader era and later Ottoman rule

 The palace belongs to the UNESCO-listed Medieval City of Rhodes.
 Consequently, it makes a great starting point for touring the Old Town.
 Right outside the entrance, narrow alleys lead to more historical sites, shops, and cafés.
 The nearby Archaeological Museum and city walls are also worth visiting.